NotAName320/Henson/README.md

 4. To be fun.
 Henson should never take the fun out of NationStates, no matter what players use it for.

 Got questions?
-DM me on Discord at NotAName#0591 or Telegram on NationStates at https://www.nationstates.net/nation=notanam.
+DM me on Discord at NotAName#0591 or telegram me on NationStates at https://www.nationstates.net/nation=notanam.